The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • State Department Travel Information: The U.S. Department of State maintains an extensive library of current resources on its Bureau of Consular Affairs website.
 You are able to access detailed information on individual country pages found in the International Travel section and covering entry/exit requirements, local laws and customs, safety and security, health conditions, transportation, and other relevant topics.
 Before you go, review all travel alerts and advisories for your country.
 Some U.S. citizens with special considerations – such as students, women, and LGBT travelers – may face additional challenges when abroad.
 If you do decide to travel, make a plan for what to do if something goes wrong overseas.

-• Oversight of Fulbrighters: Fulbright Commissions or U.S. Embassies are charged with welcoming as well as monitoring the progress of Fulbrighters during their grant to anticipate issues and trouble-shoot before emergencies arise.
+• Oversight of Fulbrighters: Fulbright Commissions or U.S. Embassies are charged with welcoming as well as monitoring the progress of Fulbrighters during their grant to anticipate issues and troubleshoot before emergencies arise.
 Commission or Embassy staff members may visit grantees in the field and also organize gatherings for discussions on cultural adjustment, academic workload, emotional well-being, safety, and other issues.
 In countries with a Fulbright Commission, the U.S. Embassy is represented on the local Fulbright Commission Board.

 • Comprehensive Information: Fulbright Commissions and Embassies generally provide materials to advise Fulbright grantees assigned to the country.
 These materials contain advice on emergency protocols in case of urgent medical issues, incidents of sexual violence and other crimes such as terrorism, and natural disasters.
-Commissions and Embassies provide Fulbright grantees with lists of emergency contact numbers, often put on a wallet-sized card and laminated - that should be carried by a grantee at all times.
+Commissions and Embassies provide Fulbright grantees with lists of emergency contact numbers, often put on a laminated wallet-sized card - that should be carried by a grantee at all times.
 Grantees also are advised on protocols to follow in various types of emergencies, from getting to a safe place in the case of natural disaster or other incident, to visiting the nearest hospital or clinic for urgent medical needs.
-Phone numbers are provided for 24/7 emergency contact with ASPE ASSIST and for the U.S. Embassy and Commission.
+Phone numbers are provided for 24/7 emergency contact with ASPE Assist and for the U.S. Embassy and Commission.
 When an emergency occurs, grantees should immediately contact their country’s Fulbright program contacts for local support.

 • In-Country Orientations: Commissions and U.S. Embassies often jointly brief all newly arrived Fulbright participants.
 These orientations generally include a special overview on safety and security by an Embassy, Fulbright alumni in country and/or local professionals who offer informative assessments of the current political situation and issues related to life in the country.
 Fulbright grantees also may participate in mid-year and/or final review sessions where they have the opportunity to share their experiences as a group and raise questions.